Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Analysis of simulated data

 One of the goals of this analysis is to determine whether the velocity-dependence of the dark matter annihilation cross section can be determined from the statistics of the photon count distribution.
 To answer this question, we treat the determination of $n$ from the mock data as a model selection problem.
 Given two models for the velocity-dependence (specified by values of $n$), the likelihoods computed from these models can be maximized as a function of the model parameters.
 Then, the difference in maximum likelihoods for these two models --- specified by $n$ and $n'$ --- can be computed:

-Large values of $\Delta \ln \mathcal{L}_{\rm max}$ (that is, $ \gg 1$) would then indicate that the models can be distinguished at high significance from the data; small values, on the other hand, would suggest that there is not sufficient information in the data to distinguish between these possibilities.
-In this analysis, we will consider two free parameters: the expected number of photons per pixel sourced by dark matter annihilation, $\langle N \rangle$, and the normalization of the isotropic background component, $b_{iso}$.
-In an actual data analysis, uncertainty in astrophysical backgrounds is unlikely to be entirely captured by $b_{iso}$.
+Values of $\Delta \ln \mathcal{L}_{\rm max}$ can be used to compute model comparison statistics, such as the Akaike information criterion and Bayesian information criterion (BIC) \cite{Elements}.
+For the models considered here, we have that the difference in BIC for two models is $\Delta {\rm BIC} \sim -2 \Delta \ln \mathcal{L}_{\rm max}$.
+The relative odds of the two models (under some approximations) is then $\exp[-\Delta {\rm BIC}/2] = \exp[-\Delta \ln \mathcal{L}_{\rm max}]$.
+Large values of $\Delta \ln \mathcal{L}_{\rm max}$ (that is, $ \gg 1$) would therefore indicate that the models can be distinguished at high significance from the data; small values, on the other hand, would suggest that there is not sufficient information in the data to distinguish between these possibilities.
+In this analysis, we will consider two free parameters: the expected number of photons per pixel sourced by dark matter annihilation, $\langle N \rangle$, and the normalization of the isotropic background component, $b_{\rm iso}$.
+In an actual data analysis, uncertainty in astrophysical backgrounds is unlikely to be entirely captured by $b_{\rm iso}$.
 However, this simple model allows for some uncertainty in the backgrounds, and serves to illustrate several important points.
 We will consider the impact of additional \textit{systematic} uncertainty in the background model in \S\ref{sec:background_mismodeling}.